nirjan-dev/rosetide/PRD.md

 4. Data saves automatically to the local database with visual confirmation.

 #### Analysis Flow
-1. Navigate to calendar view.
+1. Navigate to the "History" or "Calendar" tab.
-2. See cycle history and patterns.
+2. See cycle history and patterns in the preferred view.
+3. Log a past period via the dedicated button.
+4. Delete a specific cycle from the history list.
-3. View predictions for the next period.
+5. View predictions for the next period.
-4. Access detailed cycle insights.

 ### Performance Requirements
 - **Initial Load:** < 1 second.